jordanbtucker/totk-no-loot-boxes/README.md

 # No Loot Boxes

-A mod for The Legend of Zelda: Tears of the Kingdom that guarantees exclusive items from amiibo chests.
+A mod for The Legend of Zelda: Tears of the Kingdom that guarantees rare items from amiibo chests.

 ## What

-No Loot Boxes ensures that amiibo chests will always contain an exclusive item if you would normally be eligible for one.
-For example, if you use the Smash Bros.
-Zelda amiibo, then the amiibo chest is guaranteed to contain the Princess of Twilight Fabric.
+No Loot Boxes ensures that amiibo chests will always contain a rare item if you would normally be eligible for one.
+For example, if you use the Skyward Sword Zelda amiibo, then the amiibo chest is guaranteed to contain the Goddess Fabric.

 ## Why

 Just like in Breath of the Wild, using amiibo in Tears of the Kingdom is like receiving loot boxes in other games.
-It's like playing the lottery where the ticket price is your time and patience and the reward is that you can finally stop grinding for a paraglider cloth.
-I wanted to bypass all that and just get the exclusive amiibo items without the grind.
+It's like playing the lottery where the ticket price is your time and patience and the reward is that you can finally stop grinding for the Mirror of Twilight Fabric.
+I wanted to bypass all that and just get the rare amiibo items without the grind.

 ## How

-This mod alters the drop tables for amiibo so that all non-zero probabilities of receiving an exclusive item are raised to 100%.
-In other words, if you normally _could_ receive an exclusive item from an amiibo, then you _will_.
+This mod alters the drop tables for amiibo so that all non-zero probabilities of receiving a rare item are raised to 100%.
+In other words, if you're at a point in the game where you _could_ receive a rare item from an amiibo, then you _will_.

+This mod does not give you rare items that are normally locked behind progression requirements, however.
+For example, in order to have a chance at receiving Sheik's Mask from the Smash Bros.
+Sheik amiibo, you must complete the Great Sky Island.
+With this mod, you still have to complete the Great Sky Island, but you're guarateed to get either Sheik's Mask or the Sheik Fabric each time you use the amiibo after that.

 ## Installation